-- Press the pre - Press the button to switch to the submenu selection. - Press the + or button to select the Lighting submenu. - Press the button to select the Highbeam Assist function.
+- Press the or button repeatedly until the Settings menu appears in the display. - Press the button to switch to the submenu selection. - ▶ Press the + or button to select the Lighting submenu. - Press the button to select the Highbeam Assist function.
+The selection marker is on the current set.

-- ► Use the + or button to switch Highbeam Assist On or Off. - For safety reasons, it is not possible to reset the Highbeam Assist function to the factory settings during a journey.
-You will see the following message in the display:

-Setting only possible at stand-still.
+- ► Press the + or button to switch Highbeam Assist On or Off. - For safety reasons, it is not possible to reset the Highbeam Assist function to the factory settings during a journey.
+You will see the following message in the display: Setting only possible at standstill.

-For further information about Highbeam Assist, see (▷ page 97).
+For further information about Highbeam Assist, see ( $\triangleright$ page 96).